Wheresoever you look, there is the Face of God;

 Everything is perishing except the One face.

-In addition to this impeccable pedigree, his family tree included Abdul Qadir Gilani, the founder of the Qadiri Sufi Order, on his father’s side and Jalaluddin Rumi, the founder of the Mevlevi Sufi Order, on his mother’s side.
+In addition to this impeccable pedigree, his family tree includes Shaykh Abdul Qadir Gilani, the founder of the Qadiri Sufi Order, on his father’s side and Mevlana Jalaluddin Rumi, the founder of the Mevlevi Sufi Order, on his mother’s side.

 Fluent in Arabic, Turkish, Greek and most proficient in English, this helped Shaykh Nazim become one of the most significant Shaykhs in the Golden Chain to spread the teachings of the Order around the world.

 In 1991 and 1993, Shaykh Nazim visited many States in the USA, meeting people of different beliefs and religions.
 He established new Sufi Centres during these visits.
-Together with Shaykh Hisham, Shaykh Nazim has brought tens of thousands of Americans to the Naqshbandi Order and Islam.
+Together with his Caliph, Shaykh Hisham, Shaykh Nazim has brought tens of thousands of Americans to the Naqshbandi Order and Islam.

 During his lifetime, Shaykh Nazim expanded the Naqshbandi Sufi Order in every direction around the world, including into many countries for the first time.
 He did this by virtue of his powerful spiritual presence, humbleness and good humour.
 He had millions of followers that loved him.
-He provided and organized significant charities around the world including the provision of food to the poor, water wells in Africa and orpahanages in Africa and South East Asia.
+He provided and organized significant charities around the world including the provision of food to the poor, water wells in Africa and orphanages in Africa and South East Asia.